Pay for what

 Every cost.

-These credit floors apply to automated PR review only — lead and specialist model runs that roll up into your monthly review pool on Standard, Pro, or Ultra.
+These credit floors apply to automated PR review only — lead and specialist model runs that roll up into your monthly review pool on Solo, Pro, or Team.
 Critique Chat is separate: repo Q&A and exploration in chat use their own free lane for signed-in users and do not spend review credits.
 Remedy runs and repository indexing are also their own line items where we describe them above and in the FAQ.

-Credits are calculated per review unit — approximately 100k input + 15k output tokens for the lead model on a normal PR.
+Credits are calculated per review unit — approximately 1M input + 150k output tokens for the lead model on a normal PR.
 This table does not describe Critique Chat pricing; chat stays outside the review credit meter.

 Pick your stack.